 In addition to legal advice, our Advisory and Impact divisions provide a unique combination of services in the areas of impact measurement, outcomes-based planning (including Social Impact Bonds), corporate finance and strategic advice.
 Our Advisory team can help faith-based clients create and realise value through mergers, acquisitions, disposals and restructuring.
 Our Impact team can also assist faith-based clients in planning and achieving impact.

 - Establishing and registering faith-based charities

-- Regulatory compliance cases initiated by the Charity Commission
+- Regulatory compliance cases initiated by the Charity Commission and HMRC

 - Governance and constitutional matters